-Your business or project can save significantly on staffing and rent by establishing your team in Ho Chi Minh (locally known as Saigon).
+Your business or project can save significantly on staffing and rent by establishing your team in Saigon.
 Of course, the process of choosing a location for your office and executing the decision can be overwhelming.
-As a city of almost 10m people, in an area looking at housing 20m people by 2020, there are many locations you might consider.
+As a city of almost 10m people, in an area looking at housing 25m people by 2022, you might consider these as the best locations for your office in Saigon.

 A Brief Overview of Saigon